nova-model/nova-trame/docs/getting_started.rst

     :end-before: run app complete
     :dedent:

-If you installed via Poetry, you can run the above script with:
+If you installed via Pixi, you can run the above script with:

 .. code-block:: bash

-    poetry run python my_trame_app.py [--server] [--timeout=0]
+    pixi run python my_trame_app.py [--server] [--timeout=0]

 After running this, if you point your browser to http://localhost:8080, then you should see a basic web application with our default theme and a button that says "Hello World".